H D - S E N S E I

 Audio and Subtitles:

-Both films offer the same audio options; 2.0 channel (original?)
+No lossless audio here.
+Both films offer the same options; 2.0 channel (original?)
 Japanese tracks and English DUBs (also 2.0 channel).
-I don't usually test the DUBs on DVDs (always prefer the original audio if possible) but I did on both these and it raises the films nostalgia - in a sort of What's Up Tiger Lilly kind-of-way.
+I don't usually test the DUBs for reviews (excepting to note they exist - I always prefer the original audio if possible) but I did on both these and it raises the films nostalgia in a sort of What's Up Tiger Lilly kind-of-way.
 Both audio track on both films where flat and clear - I never need to touch the volume control as levels were quite consistent.
 Both films are supported by the same, poor visual quality optional English subtitles.
-The font (thick white with black border - see sample included above for Shogun's Ninja) used was quite a poor choice.
-It is far too bold and although doesn't make it overly difficult to see - it could have been improved upon with a less pronounced choice.
+The font (thick white with black border - see sample included above for Shogun's Ninja).
+My Momitsu has identified it as being a region FREE disc playable on Blu-ray machines worldwide.

-I should note that Menus are not available on the fly as they are with most every other Blu-ray disc.
+I should note that Pop-up Menus are available on the fly as they are with most modern Blu-rays.

 Extras:

 There are no supplements at all.
-It probably doesn't pay to obtain them so BCI would rather keep the price on the disc low.
+It probably doesn't pay to obtain them so BCI would rather keep the price on the disc low (which it was in initial offering - $15).

 Menus

-BOTTOM LINE: Once again I encourage BCI/Eclipse to continue to produce DVDs in this new format - hopefully escalating to even higher bitrates, better prints, dual-layers and on-the-fly menus etc. The best thing about this package is the price - $15.
-That's less than $8 per film in 1080P resolution.
+BOTTOM LINE: BCI/Eclipse have gone the way of the Dodo bird and this disc is out-of-print everywhere - although available from some 3rd parties on Amazon.
 Fans of Killing Machine might consider this upgrade - or for those invested in Blu-ray that are keen on Chiba or the genre.
-Shogun's Ninja looks very good.
-Purchasers should be prepared though that although these look quite strong vs. SD they are still somewhat behind modern film Blu-ray transfers.
-It should be noted the age of the films and that this will probably be the last, and best, hard format for viewing them.
-The films themselves are probably a notch above typical examples of the genre although they maintain all the enjoyable stylistic features and fun-ness.
-Unfortunately they are not really comparable excepting they both star Chiba (one as the hero and the other a villain)
+Shogun's Ninja looks quite good.
+Purchasers should be prepared though that although these look quite strong vs. SD they are obviously behind modern film Blu-ray transfers.
+The films themselves are probably a notch above typical examples of the genre although they maintain all the enjoyable stylistic features and genre aura.
+These are compatible features as they both star Chiba (one as the hero and the other a villain) as well as Etsuko Shihomi (Sister Street Fighter fame) and are both directed by Noribumi Suzuki.
+If you are in the mood it's a good double bill.

 Gary Tooze